arik-so/lightning-proxy-server/README.md

 # lightning-proxy-server

+A non-custodial, proxy-like service that handles communication with the Lightning Network, mimicking the behavior of a full-fledged Lightning node without access to private keys.

 ## Flow

-The proxy server is a non-custodial service that handles the communication with the Lightning Network.

-It mimics the behavior of a full-fledged Lightning node without access to any private keys.
+To act as a Lightning node, the proxy server relies on a client to negotiate a Lightning protocol handshake as outlined in BOLT 8.

+To do so, the client initially sends a message to the server instructing it which peer to connect to, alongside a 50-byte blob the server is to send to that peer as part of the initial TCP message.

+As soon as the response is received, the proxy immediately forwards it to the client, thereby enabling it to derive the communication keys, as well as the final blob to forward to the peer.

+The client shares the communication keys with the proxy such that the proxy can maintain the connection without the client present.

-Instead, whenever a signature is necessary to continue executing the protocol, the service delegates it to the client by means of either a push notification or a websocket or another notification mechanism.
+When the client's presence is necessary, such as to provide a signature to continue executing the protocol, the proxy summons the client by means of either a push notification, a websocket, or some other notification mechanism.

-To act as a Lightning node, the proxy client merely need to go through Lightning's handshake protocol as outline in BOLT 8, and submit the communication keys to the proxy server.

 [![Flow Diagram](https://github.com/arik-so/lightning-proxy-server/blob/master/docs/flow.png?raw=true)](https://mermaidjs.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoic2VxdWVuY2VEaWFncmFtXG4gICAgcGFydGljaXBhbnQgTGlnaHRuaW5nIFByb3h5IENsaWVudCAjIExQQ1xuICAgIHBhcnRpY2lwYW50IExpZ2h0bmluZyBQcm94eSBTZXJ2ZXIgIyBMUFNcbiAgICBwYXJ0aWNpcGFudCBMTkRcbiAgICAjIExpZ2h0bmluZyBQcm94eSBDbGllbnQtPj5MaWdodG5pbmcgUHJveHkgQ2xpZW50OiBHZW5lcmF0ZSBcbiAgICBMaWdodG5pbmcgUHJveHkgQ2xpZW50LT4-TGlnaHRuaW5nIFByb3h5IFNlcnZlcjogTE5EJ3MgdXJsICYgcHVia2V5LCA8aGFuZHNoYWtlX2ZpcnN0X2FjdD5cbiAgICBMaWdodG5pbmcgUHJveHkgU2VydmVyLT4-TE5EOiA8aGFuZHNoYWtlX2ZpcnN0X2FjdD5cbiAgICBMTkQtPj5MaWdodG5pbmcgUHJveHkgU2VydmVyOiA8aGFuZHNoYWtlX3NlY29uZF9hY3Q-XG4gICAgTGlnaHRuaW5nIFByb3h5IFNlcnZlci0-PkxpZ2h0bmluZyBQcm94eSBDbGllbnQ6IDxoYW5kc2hha2Vfc2Vjb25kX2FjdD5cbiAgICBMaWdodG5pbmcgUHJveHkgQ2xpZW50LT4-TGlnaHRuaW5nIFByb3h5IFNlcnZlcjogPGhhbmRzaGFrZV90aGlyZF9hY3Q-LCBrZXlzIGZvciBzZW5kaW5nLCByZWNlaXZpbmcgJiBjaGFpbmluZ1xuICAgIExpZ2h0bmluZyBQcm94eSBTZXJ2ZXItPj5MTkQ6IDxoYW5kc2hha2VfdGhpcmRfYWN0PiwgPGluaXRfbWVzc2FnZT5cbiAgICBMTkQtPj5MaWdodG5pbmcgUHJveHkgU2VydmVyOiA8aW5pdF9tZXNzYWdlPlxuXG5Ob3RlIGxlZnQgb2YgTE5EOiBTb21lIHRpbWUgcGFzc2VzXG5cbiAgICBMTkQtPj5MaWdodG5pbmcgUHJveHkgU2VydmVyOiA8cGluZz5cbiAgICBMaWdodG5pbmcgUHJveHkgU2VydmVyLT4-TE5EOiA8cG9uZz5cblxuTm90ZSBsZWZ0IG9mIExORDogTW9yZSB0aW1lIHBhc3Nlc1xuXG4gICAgTE5ELT4-TGlnaHRuaW5nIFByb3h5IFNlcnZlcjogb3BlbiBjaGFubmVsP1xuICAgIExpZ2h0bmluZyBQcm94eSBTZXJ2ZXItPj5MaWdodG5pbmcgUHJveHkgQ2xpZW50OiBvcGVuIGNoYW5uZWwgc2lnbmF0dXJlP1xuICAgIExpZ2h0bmluZyBQcm94eSBDbGllbnQtPj5MaWdodG5pbmcgUHJveHkgU2VydmVyOiBvcGVuIGNoYW5uZWwgc2lnbmF0dXJlXG4gICAgTGlnaHRuaW5nIFByb3h5IFNlcnZlci0-PkxORDogYWNjZXB0IGNoYW5uZWxcblxuIiwibWVybWFpZCI6eyJ0aGVtZSI6ImRlZmF1bHQifX0)